c2997108/lastwasm/doc/last-train.rst

 You can see how much training data was used at each iteration by looking at ``aligned letter pairs`` and ``alignments`` in the output.

+The ``--codon`` option needs much training data, to learn 64×21 substitution rates.
+If there are few truly-related segments, it can wrongly learn high substitution probabilities for unrelated sequences next to those segments.
+In the worst case, these unrelated sequences are highly repeated.

 Options
 -------